wernerdegroot/applicatives/json/README.md

 public record Place(String name, Location location, List<Resident> residents) { }
 ```

-Then we could construct a `JsonReader` for them as follows:
+We construct a `JsonReader` for each of these as follows:

 ```java
 JsonReader<Location> locationReader = Json.instance().reader(